Homomorphic encryption: Implementations

-There are several open-source implementations of fully homomorphic encryption schemes.
+There are several open-source implementations of partially, somewhat and fully homomorphic encryption schemes.
 Second-generation and fourth-generation FHE scheme implementations typically operate in the leveled FHE mode (though bootstrapping is still available in some libraries) and support efficient SIMD-like packing of data; they are typically used to compute on encrypted integers or real/complex numbers.
 Third-generation FHE scheme implementations often bootstrap after each operation but have limited support for packing; they were initially used to compute Boolean circuits over encrypted bits, but have been extended to support integer arithmetics and univariate function evaluation.
 The choice of using a second-generation vs. third-generation vs fourth-generation scheme depends on the input data types and the desired computation.